igrigorik/gharchive.org/bigquery/README.md

 [Google BigQuery](https://developers.google.com/bigquery/) is a web service that lets you do interactive analysis of massive datasets—up to billions of rows.

-The Github Activity stream is automatically uploaded to BigQuery sevice to enable interactive analysis.
+The Github Activity stream is automatically uploaded to BigQuery service to enable interactive analysis.
 Follow the [instructions to access the dataset](http://www.githubarchive.org/).

 ## Sample Queries